-If you have any concerns about your assessment process or outcome, it is advisable to discuss these first with your supervisor, course director, director of studies, Senior Tutor, college administrator, or departmental administrator (as appropriate).
+If you have any concerns about your assessment process or outcome, it is advisable to discuss these first with your supervisor, Course Director, Director of Graduate Studies, Senior Tutor, college administrator, or departmental administrator (as appropriate).
 They will be able to explain the assessment process that was undertaken and may be able to address your concerns.
-If you still have concerns, you can make a formal appeal to the Proctors who will consider appeals under the University Academic Appeals Procedure, https://www.ox.ac.uk/students/academic/complaints.
+If you still have concerns, you can make a formal appeal to the Proctors who will consider appeals under the University Academic Appeals Procedure.